anagudelogu/leaderboard-api/README.md

 # Leaderboard

-This leaderboard website (work in progress), displays scores submitted by different players.
+This leaderboard website, displays scores submitted by different players.
 It also allows you to submit your own score.
 All data is preserved thanks to the external [Leaderboard API](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).

 ---